noten-app/docs/docs/intro.md

 Thanks for reading the Help/Documentation for Noten-App!

-If you seek help for the Application itself, please check the Section [Application Help](#application-help).
+If you seek help for the Application itself, you find it under [https://noten-app.de/help](https://noten-app.de/help).
-If you seek help for the API, please check the Section [API Help](#api-help).

 ## Application Help